Adverb Practice Lists

 An adverb tells when, where, or how something happens.
-Although adverbs often modify verbs, they can also describe an adjective or another adverb.
+Although adverbs often modify verbs in sentences, they can also describe an adjective or another adverb.
 Our adverb practice lists will help students master these words and enhance their reading and writing abilities!

-Although children may recognize and use simple adverbs from an early age, adverbs are not typically taught until Grade 2, and examples in Grades 2 to 4 use adverbs to modify only verbs.
+Although children may recognize and use simple adverbs from an early age, adverb practice lists are not typically taught until Grade 2, and examples in Grades 2 to 4 use adverbs to modify only verbs.

 Students learn that many common adverbs end with -ly, and word study activities can include practice in forming adverbs from adjectives (quick/quickly, happy/happily).
 In Grade 5, students learn that an adverb can also modify an adjective or another adverb.

 Students may confuse adjectives and adverbs, so word study should provide many opportunities for students to distinguish between these two parts of speech.
-In Grade 4, word study for adverbs should also include examples of comparative and superlative adverbs (more quietly, most quietly), including irregular forms, such as well/better/best and badly/worse/worst, as well as additional practice with the relative adverbs: where, when, and why.
+In Grade 4, word study of adverb practice lists should also include examples of comparative and superlative adverbs (more quietly, most quietly), including irregular forms, such as well/better/best and badly/worse/worst, as well as additional practice with the relative adverbs: where, when, and why.